 Step 2: Purchase the New Faucet

 The second step is to buy the new faucet for your bathtub.
 Don’t forget to take the old one with you while you go to a home improvement store.
 Matching with the size and type of old faucet now you can purchase the new one.
 Make sure you are replacing screw-on faucet by a screw-on faucet and slip-on faucet by a slip-on faucet.
-You can choose any of new faucets from the vast amount of style and design.
+You can choose any of the new faucets from the vast amount of style and design.
 The important issue is the length of the connection pipe protruding from the wall.
-If the same size faucet not available for instance, you can buy a faucet nipple to help you to fit with the pipe and faucet.
+If the same size of faucet is not available for instance, you can buy a faucet nipple to help you to fit with the pipe and faucet.

 You may love to read this as well! > 10 Best Bathroom Faucets Review

 The stage of installing the new faucet starts with installing the spout nipple.
 First, remove the old spout nipple.
 Use a pipe wrench or basin wrench to remove the spout nipple.
 You may need an internal pipe wrench if the bonnet nut is tightly recessed.

 Now, wrap the Teflon tape around the end of the threaded pipe and screw the new tub spout on clockwise by hand until it is tight and pointed down.

 Step 4: Installing the Faucet